Q&A with CARY WOLINSKY, Producer

 CW: My focus had always elsewhere.
 I worked as a National Geographic photographer for more than 35 years.
 My work took me to China as it opened and the Soviet Union as it crumbled.
 I followed the life of the 18th century botanist Joseph Banks and the career of General Douglas MacArthur.
 My stories sent me on explorations of traditional cultures of India, Japan, Turkey, Peru and Papua New Guinea.
 Working on Raise the Roof became the Roots journey I never intended to take.
 As the research unfolded, I began discovering clues to my own cultural identity.

 This was the Roots journey I never meant to take.
-While making the film I began discovering my own heritage for first time.
+While making the film I began discovering my own heritage.
 I knew little of my Polish-Lithuanian-Jewish background.
 I equated Poland with the Holocaust and I had no desire to visit.
 When I did, it was to photographs Auschwitz for National Geographic magazine.
 It was every bit as horrific as I had expected.

 Q: How was the film funded?

 CW: Finding funding was difficult.
 Broadcasters had become fixated on “reality” shows and “sensational” series.
 The American Jewish community was skeptical about the project being built in Poland.
 We decided to ask the public for help.
 We ran a Kickstarter campaign online and raised the initial funds we needed to get to Poland and document the building and the painting.
 As the project began to accrue good press, we were able to find more donors but we never got fully ahead of the funding needs.
-We will go on fundraising long after we premiere the film to insure that the story of the remarkable Gwoździec synagogue is seen throughout the world.
+We continue fundraising to insure that the story of the remarkable Gwoździec synagogue is seen throughout the world.